umarhassan-mitodl/15.067-spring-2011/content/pages/readings.md

 \[Thompson\] Chapter 5: "Discussion of Emotions and Emotional Intelligence."

-Sabin, Nicholas. "[Aerospace Investment: Balancing Venture and Relationship Capital](http://www.pon.harvard.edu/shop/aerospace-investment/)."
+Sabin, Nicholas. "{{% resource_link "95b69570-c8c7-4be1-b36c-002a7d84b601" "Aerospace Investment: Balancing Venture and Relationship Capital" %}}."
 Program on Negotiation at the Harvard Law School.

 {{< tdclose >}}